f5devcentral/f5-agility-labs-nginx/docs/class8/module4/module4.rst

 .. image:: /class8/images/locus-500-50-30.png
    :width: 200 px

-.. note::  Where you do see the preformance improvment?
+.. note::  Where you do see the performance improvement?

 Review NGINX Dashboard cache section.
 How much bandwidth was saved from going to upstream server?